Food, Drug & Cosmetic Act, Section 510(k)

 FDA 510(k) Premarket Notification (PMN)

 RAQA has successfully aided with the FDA 510(k) applications for diverse medical device manufacturers worldwide.
-However, please note that Premarket notification under Section 510(k) is the beginning of your medical device.
-Once you receive a substantially equivalent letter, you must comply with the Quality System Regulations (QSR) or the new Quality Management System Regulation (QMSR), which aligns closer to ISO 13485.
+However, please note that a Premarket notification under Section 510(k) is the beginning of your medical device.
+Once you receive a substantially equivalent (SE) letter, you must comply with the Quality System Regulations (QSR) or the new Quality Management System Regulation (QMSR), which aligns closer to ISO 13485.

 RA QA Compliance